Pioneer DDJ SB3 Review – Still no.1 DJ Controller for beginner DJs?

 Like any good unit, this geat, too, has a few flaws.
 The device is small and might feel mediocre to use.
 Some customers did not like the monotone color of the performance pads.

-Overall, if you are a novice who wants to learn some new techniques and practice their Dj-ing skills, Pioneer DDJ-SB3 DJ Controller is a sound option.
+Overall, if you are a novice who wants to learn some new techniques and practice your DJing skills, Pioneer DDJ-SB3 DJ Controller is an excellent option.

 If you can afford more, check out the best DJ controllers in the market.